mgravell/DraftBlogs/Pipelines/Part2.md

     writer.Complete();

 It has been a long journey, but we've looked the fundamentals of creating a pipe and writing to it with the `IPipeWriter` API.
 We've introduced `Memory<T>` and `Span<T>`, and seen how to work with them.
+We've looked at how to drop to `unsafe` code against a `Span<T>` if we need to.
 And we've put some data into a pipe for a receiver to consume.
 In the next part, we'll look at *consuming* data from a pipe.